Go to Reviews.org AU Edition

 - Netflix: Netflix's original content is tough to beat.
 Netflix's ample funding provides for top-notch productions you'll only find on this streaming service.
 Not only is it No. 1 in original content, but it's also number one in content overall with its ginormous library of 5,500 titles that will never leave you bored.

 - Hulu: If you want to watch the latest episode of your favorite network TV show but don't have cable TV, Hulu is a no-brainer for streaming TV.
 We know you need to catch up on The Bachelorette ASAP to see if your Bachelorette bracket is still alive.
-Hulu also creates an abundant amount of excellent original content, like Handmaid's Tale.
+Hulu also creates an abundant amount of excellent original content, like Only Murders In the Building.

 - Sling TV: If you want live TV channels but are on a budget, Sling TV is the service you'll be most happy with.
 You can get 35–45+ channels for only $35 per month while saving for that new home.